-Most people can switch energy suppliers – even if you have a prepayment meter, or debts of up to £100.
+Most people can switch energy suppliers – even if you have a prepayment meter with debts of up to £500.
 And with energy suppliers routinely launching new plans and tariffs, even regular switchers should run a comparison every six months - or ahead of their current tariff expiring - to check they're still on the best deal.

 Cut your energy bills with Which?
 Switch

 The average saving when switching gas and electricity is £204 - compare gas and electricity tariffs now to find the best deal for you.

 This figure is the average estimated annual saving for customers who applied to switch suppliers through Which?
 Switch between 1 January 2014 and 31 March 2014.